Telegram CEO says app suffered 'state-actor sized' attack | CBC News

 Hundreds of thousands of protestors have marched in Hong Kong this week in opposition to a controversial law that would allow people in the city to be extradited to China.

-Chinese state media have sharply condemned the protests, which they say is motivated by outside forces and undermines social stability in Hong Kong.
+Chinese state media have sharply condemned the protests, which they say are motivated by outside forces and undermine social stability in Hong Kong.

 The Cyberspace Administration of China (CAC), which oversees the country's cyber policy, did not respond immediately to a faxed request for comment.